Water privatisation in England and Wales: Process

+Impact

 England and Wales became the only countries in the world to have a fully privatised water and sewage disposal system.
 In Scotland and Northern Ireland, water and sewerage services remained in public ownership.
 Since 2001, Dŵr Cymru Welsh Water, the company which supplies drinking water and wastewater services to most of Wales and parts of western England, has operated as a single-purpose, not-for-profit company with no shareholders, "run solely for the benefit of customers".
-According to The Independent, the English WSCs are now mostly owned "by private equity firms with controversial tax-avoidance strategies."
+According to The Independent, the English WSCs are now mostly owned "by private equity firms with controversial tax-avoidance strategies".
 Public opinion polling carried out in 2017 indicated that 83% of the British public favoured renationalisation of all water services.

 In the same year, research by the University of Greenwich suggested that consumers in England were paying £2.3 billion more every year for their water and sewerage bills than they would if the water companies had remained under state ownership.

+By 2024, the rise in inflation and interest rates left several water companies with unsustainable debt loads.
+Water companies sharply increased bills, with several proposed increases being rejected by Ofwat despite claims that they were necessary to keep companies solvent.
+In response, academics have criticised the privatisation of water for allowing too much debt to be taken on by companies that have significant amounts of private equity among their investors.